Category Archives: Obituaries

 Panel excerpt from Binky Brown Meets the Holy Virgin Mary

-The death of Justin Green, on Apr.23, leaves poorer the living memory of a revolution in comic book art and narrative.
+The death of Justin Green, on April 23rd, leaves poorer the living memory of a revolution in comic book art and narrative.
 His self-revelation, in the 1972 comic Binky Brown Meets the Holy Virgin Mary, seems to have literally changed a field of perception of what comics could be or do.
-He drew frequently for the now nearly-forgotten genre of “underground comix” appearing during the 1970s-80s, most of the “comix’ actually anthologies with fellow artists including Robert Crumb, Gilbert Shelton, Bill Griffith, Spain Rodriguez, Trina Robbins, and Sharon Rudahl among others.
+He drew frequently for the now nearly-forgotten genre of “underground comix” appearing during the 1970s-80s in anthologies with fellow artists: Robert Crumb, Gilbert Shelton, Bill Griffith, Spain Rodriguez, Trina Robbins, and Sharon Rudahl among others.
 Comics artist and publisher Denis Kitchen recalls that even comics giant Will Eisner was impressed to the point of being influenced by the story line of Binky Brown, and by the uniqueness of the artistic expression.

 Page excerpt from Binky Brown Meets the Holy Virgin Mary